 In the case of Social Security benefits, the mechanical effect is responsible for the vast majority of the total effect.
 For example, in the peak value model with linear age controls, the ERA/NRA increase reform mechanically cuts benefits by 35,934E.
 Incorporating labor supply responses to the reform has an additional beneficial effect on program solvency, but the effect is very small: benefits drop by a further 44E, or less than 0.1% of base case benefits.
 In some of the other models, the behavioral response to this reform actually results in an increase in benefits - for example, in the option value model with age dummy shift, benefits rise by 1,249E.
-However, in all models, the magnitude of the behavioral effect.
+However, in all models, the magnitude of the behavioral effect remains very small relative to the magnitude of the mechanical effect.